-Students who do not meet the above standards will be ineligible for Title IV Federal financial aid.
-A Title IV Federal financial aid recipient who is enrolled in a developmental (remedial) course may not enroll in the same course more than three times and continue to receive financial assistance.
-A Title IV Federal financial aid recipient may not be paid for more than 30 credit hours of developmental work.
-Satisfactory academic progress is evaluated each year prior to the next Financial Aid year.
+A federal financial aid recipient who is enrolled in a developmental (remedial) course may not enroll in the same course more than three times and continue to receive federal financial aid.
+A federal financial aid recipient may not be paid for more than 30 hours of developmental (remedial) work.

-A student may receive Title IV aid for any repetition of a course as long as the student has never passed the course.
-Title IV aid will apply to only one paid repeat of courses where a student has earned a "D" or higher.
+A student may receive federal financial aid for any repetition of a course as long as the student has never passed the course.
+Federal financial aid will apply to only one paid repeat of a course where a student has earned a "D" or higher.